KomanRudden/kinde-spring-thymeleaf-oauth/README.md

 This project demonstrates the integration of OAuth2 login with Kinde using Spring Boot and Spring Security.
 The application provides a simple web interface with authentication and role-based authorization.

+Run the app, go to `http://localhost:8081` and click sign up to add your new Kinde application.
+You will need your new client id and secret from the Kinde portal for the `application.properties`.
+You will also need to configure roles and permissions.
+This starter uses three for demonstration purposes: `read`, `write` and `admin`.

 ## Table of Contents

 - [Requirements](#requirements)